 Digha Tourism in West Bengal India

-KOLKATA Digha Tourism : After lambasting the demonetisation move for over a month, chief minister Mamata Banerjee – who had earlier said that the state exchequer had already lost Rs 5,260 crore – will get a first-hand knowledge of the impact on two key sectors -tourism and agriculture -when she visits East Midnapore and Bankura next week.
+KOLKATA Digha Tourism: After lambasting the demonetisation move for over a month, chief minister Mamata Banerjee – who had earlier said that the state exchequer had already lost Rs 5,260 crore – will get first-hand knowledge of the impact on two key sectors -tourism and agriculture -when she visits East Midnapore and Bankura next week.

 If tourism has taken a beating, so has agriculture.
 Trinamool MLA and Bankura district president Arup Khan said, “Labourers can’t be paid.
 Farmers are not getting any fresh loans.
 The crisis is acute.”
-In East Midnapore, too, cultivation of betel leaf and cashew -two primary produce here -have taken a body blow.
-“The cash-crunch is severe.
+In East Midnapore, too, cultivation of betel leaf and cashew -two primary produce here -has taken a body blow.
+“The cash crunch is severe.
 Lending by the district cooperative banks (to cultivators) has fallen by 25%,” Adhikari, who also heads two district cooperative banks, claimed.

 A pleasant surprise – Hotel New One N Only

 The location of the hotel is around 2 to 3 min of walking distance from New Digha Beach.

 The hotel itself has a restaurant but you also do have an option of many restaurants around the hotel and the beaches.

 There are many souvenir shops around the hotel and the beach near to the hotel side.